-Review: In your On Your Own assignment yesterday, you learned one way to strengthen your faith.
+Review: In your homework yesterday, you learned one way to strengthen your faith.
 What was it?
 Choosing to trust and obey God.

-Check the On Your Own in class and discuss it.
+Check the homework in class and discuss it.

 Read the words to the hymn "Trust and Obey."
 (See the Appendix pages for Lesson 1.)